BBVA/mist/mist/catalog/ping/README.rst

             console
         }
         then {
-            check result is Ok {
+            check result is Success {
                 put ip 'Up' => myHosts
             }
             check result is Error {